 Interesting, isn’t it?

-One of the most important things to remember our partner is never out to specifically piss us off with their action (or inaction) around household responsibilities and duties.
-I don’t think many people walk around in this world with the intent to
+One of the most important things to remember is this: our partner is never out to specifically piss us off with their action (or inaction) around household responsibilities and duties.
+I don’t think many people walk around in this world with the intent to piss others off.